Periodic Reeb flows and products in symplectic homology: -actions by loops of Hamiltonian diffeomorphisms

 All of the statements of Section~\ref{sec_S1_generalities}, including Proposition~\ref{prop_less_basic}, admit a rather straightforward generalization to symplectic homology, provided that the filling $W$ admits a Hamiltonian $S^1$-action.
 This generalization has been worked out by Ritter in \cite{Ritter_neg_line}.
 Unfortunately, in many examples, one has a suitable $S^1$-action (e.g.\ by the Reeb flow) only on the contact manifold (and hence on its symplectization), but not on the filling.
 Indeed, the following lemma shows that in many cases, the $S^1$-action cannot be extended to a Liouville filling.

-\begin{lem} Let $\Sigma$ be a contact manifold with periodic Reeb flow and $W$ a Liouville filling of $\Sigma$ (with arbitrary first Chern class) such that $SH(W)$ has infinite rank.
-Then the $S^1$-action on $\Sigma$ by the Reeb flow does not extend to an $S^1$-action of Hamiltonian diffeomorphisms on $W$. \end{lem}
+\begin{lem}[Corollary from \cite{Ritter_neg_line}] Let $\Sigma$ be a contact manifold with periodic Reeb flow and $W$ a Liouville filling of $\Sigma$ (with arbitrary first Chern class) such that $SH_*(W)$ does not vanish.
+Then, the $S^1$-action on $\Sigma$ by the Reeb flow does not extend to an $S^1$-action of Hamiltonian diffeomorphisms on $W$. \end{lem}

-\begin{proof} This lemma is closely related to \cite[Sections~1.6 and 1.7]{Ritter_neg_line}.
-Assume that there is an $S^1$-action of Hamiltonian diffeomorphisms $g_t$ on $\widehat W$ extending the Reeb flow.
-The corresponding Hamiltonian $K_g$ has constant slope one on the symplectization part $\RR_+\times \Sigma \subset \widehat W$.
-Hence, with $H_0$ a generic Hamiltonian of slope $\epsilon>0$ sufficiently small, we can successively define $H_i \defeq g_*(H_{i-1})$, which gives a generic Hamiltonian of slope $i+\epsilon$.